pushu-wf/luckysheet-crdt/README.md

 ## Project Deployment

+**Kind reminder: All the following commands are executed in the project root directory/LUCKYSHEET-CRDT/**

 1. Pack the front-end project first: `npm run build`

     -   Please note that when packaging file files, the default output is to `server/public/dist`